Soft and Fluffy Pandan Chiffon Cake

 A few slices of pandan chiffon cake on white plastic tray with a cup of pandan extract next to it.

-Pandan Chiffon Cake has always been a favorite in my kitchen — soft, airy, and fluffy with that fragrant pandan aroma.
-It’s a cake that instantly brings me back to my childhood, where a slice of this vibrant green cake was always a treat.
-What makes it even more special in my kitchen is using homemade pandan extract — a simple blend of fresh pandan leaves and water, which gives the cake its natural color and aroma without any artificial flavors.
+Pandan Chiffon Cake has always been a favorite in my kitchen.
+Soft, airy, and fragrant, it instantly brings me back to childhood, when a slice of vibrant green pandan cake was always a special treat.
+What makes this recipe even better is the use of homemade pandan extract made from fresh pandan leaves, giving the cake its natural color and aroma without artificial flavoring.

 Why You Will Love This Recipe